Skip to main content

 About Cip's Club

 Cip's Club is the most informal of Hotel Cipriani's dining options, with a panoramic terrace over the Giudecca Canal and Doge's Palace that is genuinely hard to match in Venice.
 Two consecutive Michelin Plate recognitions confirm consistent classic Venetian cooking.
-At €€€€, you are paying for setting and pedigree alongside the food — go in knowing that, and it delivers.
+At €€€€, you are paying for setting and pedigree alongside the food — go in knowing that, it delivers.

 Should You Book Cip's Club?
 The Verdict

 Yes, book it — with one condition: you are coming for the terrace and the Venetian classics, not for technical innovation.
-Cip's Club is the most relaxed and intimate of Hotel Cipriani's dining options, and its panoramic position overlooking the Giudecca Canal, St. Mark's Square, and the Doge's Palace is not marketing copy — it is a genuinely rare vantage point that very few restaurant tables in Venice can offer.
+Cip's Club is the most relaxed and intimate of Hotel Cipriani's dining options, its panoramic position overlooking the Giudecca Canal, St. Mark's Square, the Doge's Palace is not marketing copy — it is a genuinely rare vantage point that very few restaurant tables in Venice can offer.
 Two consecutive Michelin Plate recognitions (2024 and 2025) confirm the kitchen is operating at a consistent standard, even if this is not the city's most ambitious cooking.
 At €€€€ pricing, you are paying partly for the view and partly for the Cipriani name, so go in clear-eyed about that trade-off.

 Portrait: What Cip's Club Actually Is